efallash/oscar/README.md

     bool plan
     bool execute

 You can command a 3D point for the end effector, the server will choose automatically the orientation.
 The server returns the success of the planning and the execution.
+Also, you can pass a float between 0 and 1 to select the execution speed, if vel=0 only the planning is made.

+The following named poses are available:

+- home: Ready position for picking objects.
+- upright: Every joint in their zero position.

 To command the grippers the following message is used: